 Styling and blow drying of your hair can also affect its health.
-Direct and prolonged heat, like blow drying can weaken and make the hair strand brittle.
+Direct and prolonged heat, like blow drying, can weaken and make the hair strand brittle.
 This makes the hair easier to break when brushing causing unsightly split ends.

 If possible leave your hair to air dry and only blow dry to style the hair once it is dry.
-This decreases the amount of time you have heat on your hair.
+This decreases the amount of time you have the heat on your hair.

-Bleach, ammonia and peroxides are all harmful to the health of our hair.
+Bleach, ammonia, and peroxides are all harmful to the health of our hair.
 These are harsh chemicals which break down the protein structure, known as keratin, in the hair and cause weak, brittle hair.
 If administered for too long they can also cause hair loss.

 Brushing and Tying

 When brushing your hair you want to do it as gently as possible.
 If you pull on the hair strands too much when brushing you will damage and break the hair, causing weakness.
-This also applies to tying your hair up tightly.
+This also applies to tie your hair up tightly.
 If your hair is pulled back very tight it will damage the strand as well as the nerve ending at the scalp.

 Brush your hair gently and slowly, if it is tangled try condition then comb out with a wide tooth comb.
-Try avoid tightly tied back hair, not only is it bad for the hair, it can also give you a headache.
+Try to avoid tightly tied back hair, not only is it bad for the hair, but it can also give you a headache.

 Why use conditioner